California Environmental Quality Act (CEQA)

 As a Lead Agency (the agency with principal responsibility for carrying out or approving a project), DTSC complies with CEQA by conducting a preliminary environmental impact evaluation.
 The evaluation determines if a project, subject to its approval, is statutorily or categorically exempt from CEQA, or if further environmental review in the form of an Initial Study is required.
 The Initial Study serves to document the supporting data and information used in concluding that:

 - the project will not have a significant effect on the environment and that a Negative Declaration (ND) is appropriate, or

-- with mitigation measures incorporated that the project will not have a significant effect upon the environment and that a Mitigated Negative Declaration (MND) is appropriate, or
+- with mitigation measures incorporated the project will not have a significant effect upon the environment and a Mitigated Negative Declaration (MND) is appropriate, or

 DTSC issues the draft ND, MND, or EIR with supporting data and information at the same time it releases draft project documents to the public and agencies for review and comment.
 DTSC considers all received comments before it makes a final determination on the project.
 When appropriate, DTSC considers and incorporates substantive evidence included with public and agency comments into the final ND, MND, or EIR.

 When DTSC acts as a Responsible Agency (has permitting authority or approval power over some aspect of the overall project for which another agency is the Lead Agency for CEQA purposes) it complies with CEQA by reviewing and commenting on environmental documents prepared by the Lead Agency.
 DTSC considers the Final ND, MND, or EIR prepared by the Lead Agency and concludes whether to approve the aspects of the project subject to its approval.
 Please direct all notices, comments, inquiries and project review documents to CEQAReview@dtsc.ca.gov.
 We will process the documents and respond to all inquiries in a timely fashion!